-In your LMS, you can create customized Terms & Conditions for your users to accept when registering or logging into the platform.
-You can also create and assign specific Terms & Conditions to specific domains, for those using Docebo’s Multidomain app.
+In your platform, you can create customized Terms & Conditions for your users to accept when registering or logging into the platform.
+You can also create and assign specific Terms & Conditions to specific domains, for those using Docebo’s Extended Enterprise app.

-This article outlines how to activate and manage the Terms & Conditions if your LMS uses the Multidomain app.
+This article outlines how to activate and manage the Terms & Conditions if your platform uses the Extended Enterprise app.
 For customers not using this app and therefore are only using a single domain, refer to this article to learn how to manage your Terms & Conditions.

 On the other hand, Terms & Conditions should outline the rules and guidelines that learners should respect in order to use the learning platform (i.e. not uploading informal learning assets related to specific subjects).
 Terms & Conditions should primarily focus on Coach & Share and E-Commerce, so learners know which rules to follow when asking questions to Experts, uploading informal learning assets, writing comments on assets, and purchasing courses or learning plans in the platform.

 Checkboxes with links to both sets of content appear in the login or registration form, or just after logging into the platform, for those that had already accepted an older version of either one.
 Learners will also find a link to the Terms & Conditions in their shopping carts and on the Contribute page in their platforms.

 Activating Terms & Conditions Globally for All Domains

 In order to manage Terms & Conditions, log into your main domain as the Superadmin.
 Access the Admin Menu from the gear icon in the top right corner, then press the Advanced Settings item in the Settings section.
 Now, access the Users tab.
 In the Options section, flag the Terms & Conditions MUST be accepted option and press Save Changes.